Social, Emotional and Mental Health.

 Our Feelings diary:

 SEN resources visuals to support children and emotions

 Keep Calm Kit

 These are challenging times.
 With everyone being instructed to stay at home during the COVID-19 crisis, this can be a particularly stressful time for young children, their parents and carers.
 With that in mind, we want to help make your time at home as creative, rewarding and stress-free as possible.

-Below is Week 1, which has some fantastic resources and tips to support maintaining a Healthy Lifestyle during these uncertain times.
+Below are some fantastic resources and tips to support maintaining a Healthy Lifestyle during these uncertain times.

 During this difficult time, we understand that some children are struggling to manage their feeling and emotions, which can result in challenging behaviour.

 During this difficult time, we understand that many children & parents/carers may struggle with their emotional health and wellbeing.

 Below are a range of Social Stories which may support children in understanding Coronavirus.